lych1233/compactDRL/README.md

 ## The Goal of This Implementation:

-- Provide easy to read/learn/follow codes, avoid nesting over nesting
+- Provide easy-to-read/learn/follow codes, avoid nesting over nesting
 - The code compactly presents the core of those algorithms